 - Satan says: "Please, allow me to introduce myself", which is a reference to the first line in The Rolling Stones' song "Sympathy for the Devil" from Beggars Banquet.

 - Bart lying in the hospital bed and saying "And you were there, and you..." is a reference to the ending of The Wizard of Oz.

 - Smug Smiler: Burns and his lawyers leer imperiously at Homer and Hutz after winning the case.

-- Spanner in the Works: The lawsuit was definitely going to be won by Hutz and Homer, up until Marge makes clear out loud one time too many that she doesn't feel comfortable about being part of it.
+- Spanner in the Works: The lawsuit was definitely going to be won by Hutz and Homer, up until Marge makes clear out loud one time too many that she doesn't feel comfortable about being part of it, or relying on someone who may not be a certified doctor (much less a real one).
 She then cinches it by confessing in court (thanks to Burns's lawyers summoning her as a witness) that Bart wasn't hurt too badly (that she knows of) as a result of being hit by the car.